2020 YEAR-END TAX PLANNING FOR BUSINESSES

 As we are approaching the year-end, implementing strategic tax planning now is key to lowering tax liability that businesses will be soon paying.
-Here are some key planning opportunities and considerations businesses should look into:
+Here are some key planning opportunities and considerations businesses should consider:

 - 199A Deduction – The section 199A deduction, otherwise known as Qualifying Business Income Deduction, may reduce business income of individuals, including pass-through income, up to 20%.
 The rule provides complex qualification criteria and limitations, and documentation requirement in the case of pass-through income.
+The IRS issued Revenue Procedure 2019-38 that provides a safe harbor allowing certain interests in rental real estate, including interests in mixed-use property, to be treated as a trade or business for purposes of the qualified business income deduction under section 199A.
 Therefore, we recommend that the individual taxpayers with business and pass-through income should consult with their tax advisor before the year end to do planning in advance.

 - Interest Deduction Limitation – Section 163(j) imposes a significant limitation on ability to deduct business interest.
 In nutshell, the section 163(j) limits interest deduction to 30% of business taxable income before interest deduction, depreciation, amortization and taxes.
 Highly debt-financed businesses may be subject to substantial limitation if a proper planning is not done in a timely manner.

 Please note that the CARES Act increased interest deduction limit of 30% to 50% for 2020.